 "Hebi-no-hana, Home of Flowers and History" is a garden where you can enjoy flowers of every season!
 [Motomiya City, Fukushima Prefecture]

-Ja-no-hana, a town of flowers and history in Motomiya City, Fukushima Prefecture , is a garden where you can enjoy flowers blooming throughout the four seasons.
-Within the garden, you can spend a relaxing time touring the Ja-no-hana Palace, which is registered as a national tangible cultural property
+in Motomiya City, Fukushima Prefecture"Janohana,", is a place where you can admire flowers that bloom throughout the four seasons.
+Within the garden,"Janohana Palace," which is registered as a national tangible cultural propertyyou can spend a relaxing time visiting the

-This time, we will introduce our visit during Golden Week, when the wisteria flowers were in full bloom.
+This time, I'll share my experience visiting during Golden Week when the wisteria was in full bloom.

-The vast grounds are planted with a variety of flowers, and it is a garden that is also recommended from summer to autumn, so please take a look.
+The vast grounds are planted with a variety of flowers, making it a recommended garden from summer through autumn, so please take a look for reference.

 The origin of the snake's nose